flowerinthenight/golang-monorepo/README.md

 ## Directory structure

-Our directory structure consists of the following:

-- `services/` - Basically, long running services deployed to [mochi](https://github.com/mobingilabs/mochi).
+- `services/` - Basically, long running services.
 - `cmd/` - CLI-based tools that are not long running.
 - `pkg/` - Shared codes, or libraries common across the repo.
 - `vendor/` - Third party codes from different vendors.

-Although we have this structure, there is no limitation into where should we put our services/tools.
-Any subdirectory structure is fine as long as you have a makefile that can be called from the root makefile.
+Although we have this structure, there is no limitation into where should you put your services/cmds.
+Any subdirectory structure is fine as long as a Makefile is provided.